Traumatic Brain Injury Research

 Our clinical research infrastructure includes the emergency departments of the University of Rochester Medical Center (URMC) and 5 other major medical centers in upstate New York (totaling 300,000 patients per year), the URMC Burn Trauma ICU, and undergraduate athletes from the University of Rochester and Rochester Institute of Technology.
 Clinical studies are coordinated by the division of Emergency Medicine Research located in the URMC Clinical and Translational Science Institute in the Saunders Research Building.

 Our basic science research infrastructure consists of state of the art bench research facilities within the Center for Neural Development and Disease located in the URMC Medical Research Building.
 This lab is equipped with a temperature controlled ultra-centrifuge, microcentrifuge, -80C and -20C freezers, orbital shaker, vortexer, full set up to run western blots and DNA gels.
-Shared equipment includes pH meters, chemical, cell culture and biosafety hoods, cold rooms, a fully equipped dark room (with developer), confocal microscope set up, plate reader for ELISAs, DNA gel imager, 2D gel equipment and imagers, and a full set up (instruments, rooms) for the
+Shared equipment includes pH meters, chemical, cell culture and biosafety hoods, cold rooms, a fully equipped dark room (with developer), confocal microscope set up, plate reader for ELISAs, DNA gel imager, 2D gel equipment and imagers, and a full set up (instruments, rooms) for the small animal surgery.

 Changes in Brain White Matter after Multiple Sub-Concussive Head Blows